paulamlb/handbook/governance.md

 # Governance

-Loomio has a board of directors, which serves a similar governance function to boards of other New Zealand companies.
+DEF has a board of directors, which serves a similar governance function to boards of other New Zealand companies.

 > A board is: